Rich-Hoepfinger/CS4641-Project/README.md

 ### Hyperparameter Tuning

-For each of the following parameters, different values (indicated in brackets) were tested to obtain the highest testing accuracy.
+For each of the following parameters, different values (indicated in brackets) were iterated through to obtain the highest testing accuracy.

 **DB-SCAN**
 * minPts [range from 1-10]- minimum number of points in neighborhood in DB-SCAN